bmun/huxley/README.md

 ### Getting Started
 Note: Before proceeding, remember to set up a Python [virtualenv](http://www.virtualenv.org/en/latest/), to separate your packages from the rest of your system.

 **Install Django and Dependencies**

 Installing these packages is as simple as

 	pip install django
 	pip install south
 	pip install django-pipeline

+To install the YUI Compressor, download a binary and place it somewhere on your PATH.

 **Create a Fork and Clone the Repo**

+Create a fork of this repository by going to <https://github.com/kmeht/huxley/fork> (read Github's [guide](http://help.github.com/forking/) for a refresher on forking).
+Then, clone the repository with `git clone https://yourusername@github.com/yourusername/huxley.git`.

+**Initial Setup**

 **Submitting a Patch**